opera-project/opera-project.github.io/blocks.md

 - `getVariables(Block $block)` : array to return the twig variables needed for template
 - `getType()` : string the type of block for db stored name
 - `createAdminConfigurationForm(FormBuilderInterface $builder)` the configurable part of your bundle
+- `configure(NodeDefinition $rootNode)` to configure the configuration of your block

 ### The getVariables method